-Sexual health in Wales Surveillance system (SWS) extracts results of testing of STIs in all healthcare settings from all Welsh NHS laboratories via Datastore, and receives clinical and risk factor data on STI diagnoses from sexual health clinics across Wales.
+Sexual health in Wales Surveillance system (SWS) extracts results of testing of STIs in all healthcare settings from all Welsh NHS laboratories via Datastore, and receives clinical and risk factor data on STI diagnoses from SHCs across Wales.

-- SWS-Datastore data: Between June 2012 and January 2015, a new Laboratory Information Management System (LIMS) common to all laboratories across Wales was rolled out, and therefore laboratory trend data may not be comparable.
+- SWS-Datastore data: Between June 2012 and January 2015, a new Laboratory Information Management System (LIMS) common to all laboratories across Wales was rolled out, and therefore laboratory trend data may not be comparable before, during and after the change.
 One of the main advantages of the new system is that duplicates resulting from samples moving between different laboratories across Wales are less likely.
 However, duplicates were more likely during the roll out period.
-For this reason, we compare data from 2011 (old system) to data from 2016 (new system) to assess recent change, bearing in mind that any increase may be slightly underestimated. - SWS-Clinic data: SWS also receives SHHAPT (sexual health and HIV activity property type) data (formerly KC60) electronically submitted from sexual health clinics (SHCs) in Wales.
+For this reason, we compare data from 2011 (old system) to data from 2017 (new system) to assess recent change, bearing in mind that any increase may be slightly underestimated. - SWS-Clinic data: SWS also receives SHHAPT (sexual health and HIV activity property type) data (formerly KC60) electronically submitted from SHCs in Wales.
 Whilst data from SHCs do not include records from other healthcare settings such as general practice, they do provide a greater breadth of clinical information on patients.
 When SWS started it received reports from those clinics formerly known as genitourinary medicine (GUM) clinics, although new SHCs from former Family Planning or Community Contraceptive Services have been gradually included into the system.
-The number of clinic attendances received in SWS has doubled between 2011 and 2016, with a 145% increase in attendances by females and a 40% increase in attendances by males.
-The SHCs data used in this report are as at 16/08/2017.
+The number of clinic attendances received in SWS has more than doubled between 2011 and 2017, with a 154% increase in attendances by females and a 50% increase in attendances by males.
+The SHCs data used in this report are as at 12/06/2018.